 A reference may be made to the High Court within sixty days of any order made by the Commissioner on a point of law.

 7. Checkposts

-There are six check gates in the State set up to check tax evasion in respect of mineral goods, limestone, timber, etc.
+There are fourteen checkposts in the state set up to check tax evasion in respect of mineral goods, limestone, timber etc.